 There is almost no information about the sites in Ayutthaya.

-I bet most Europeans, Australians and Americans had never heard of the Kingdom of Ayutthaya before planning their Bangkok itinerary.
+I bet most people in my group (mostly Europeans, Australians and Americans) had never heard of the Kingdom of Ayutthaya before planning their Bangkok itinerary.
 Many just end up there because it’s listed as one of the best day trips from the Thai capital and a great place to visit in Thailand.
 Well, that’s at least my story.

 And if you go to Ayutthaya by yourself without a guided tour, don’t expect to learn a lot more about it.
 Hence, I highly recommend reading about it beforehand, so you better understand what you’re looking at.
 You may even want to bring notes about the different ruins and temples.
 Your experience will be a lot more interesting.

 I’ll quickly summarise the history of Ayutthaya for you.

 Ayutthaya was founded in 1350, on an island between three rivers.
 For more than 400 years, it was the capital of the Siamese kingdom – now called Thailand but also called Ayutthaya kingdom at that time.
 In the 17th century, it was one of the world’s largest cities.

 The Burmese army (Burma is now known as Myanmar) destroyed the city of Ayutthaya in the 18th century which ended the four-century-old Siamese kingdom.
 But the Burmese military couldn’t stay because of the Chinese invasion.
 The Siamese Kingdom was restored, with the city of Ayutthaya in ruins.
 They moved the capital to Bangkok – still along the Chao Phraya river.